jeremycherfas/user/pages/03.blog/2019-7-12-2/listen.md

 ---
-title: "Listened to: Is nuclear power actually safer than you think?"
+title: "&#127911; Is nuclear power actually safer than you think?"
 published: true
 date: 12-07-2019 12:07
 taxonomy: